 4. Cast a wide net to save on price

-In today’s high-flying real estate market, it’s important to explore ways to negotiate a lower purchase price.
+In today’s real estate market, it’s important to explore ways to negotiate a lower purchase price.
 Here are some tips:

 - If you don’t need to be centrally located, more remote sites can offer much cheaper real estate.